“There are times when the greatest causes you may one day fight are not your own, but the causes of others” — Terron Sims II

-In the next interview in the series, we are exploring the subject of dealing with crises and how to adapt and overcome from a business owner that is building his organization with Veterans and Military Family Members.
+In this interview in the series, we are exploring the subject of dealing with crises and how to adapt and overcome from a business owner that is building his organization with Veterans and Military Family Members.
 The context of this series is the physical and financial fallout that resulted from the COVID-19 pandemic.
 Crisis management is one characteristic that many successful leaders share in common, and in many cases, it is the most important trait necessary to survive and thrive in today’s complex market.

 Thank you so much for doing this with us!
 Before we dig in, our readers would love to get to know you a bit.
 Can you tell us a bit about your childhood “backstory”?